richard-scryber/scryber.core/docs/2_document/13_document_lifecycle.rst

 ======================================
-Lifecycle of a document creation
+Lifecycle of a document creation - PD
 ======================================

 During the creation and output of a document, there are a number of stages that the processing goes through.